Language and overseas Chinese communities: Korea Peninsula

 In the Korean Peninsula, most Chinese have received Chinese education in Chinese Schools, so almost all of them can use Chinese, and Korean and Standard Chinese are the main communication languages in formal occasions.
-However, because many Korean Chinese (Hwagyo) have their ancestral roots from Shandong, Northeast China, Jiangsu, Shanghai, Zhejiang, so sometimes also can using Mandarin dialects (Jiaoliao Mandarin, Northeastern Mandarin, Jilu Mandarin), Wu Chinese and Orther Chinese dialects.
+However, because many Korean Chinese (Hwagyo) have their ancestral roots from Shandong, Northeast China, Jiangsu, Shanghai, Zhejiang, they can also sometimes use Mandarin dialects (Jiaoliao Mandarin, Northeastern Mandarin, Jilu Mandarin), Wu Chinese and Other Chinese dialects.

 Mongolia

-In Ulaanbaatar, because most Chinese people have received Chinese education in Chinese Schools (mainly China-Mongolia Friendship School), they can generally use Chinese and a few Mongolian.
+In Ulaanbaatar, because most Chinese people have received Chinese education in Chinese Schools (mainly China-Mongolia Friendship School), they can generally speak Chinese and a few can speak Mongolian.
 In formal occasions, people mainly communicate in Standard Chinese.
-However, because Many Mongolian Chinese have their ancestral roots in Hebei, Shanxi and Inner Mongolia, so they sometimes use Chinese dialects such as Jin Chinese, Jilu Mandarin, Northeastern Mandarin, etc.
+However, because Many Mongolian Chinese have their ancestral roots in Hebei, Shanxi and Inner Mongolia, they sometimes use Chinese dialects such as Jin Chinese, Jilu Mandarin, Northeastern Mandarin, etc.

 Indonesia

 Ethnic Chinese in Indonesia had been subjected for decades to official, and at times discriminatory, assimilation policies.
 As a result, a large number are no longer proficient in Chinese, Most Chinese Indonesians speak Bahasa Indonesia even with their own families.
 Originally, the majority of the population emigrated from Fujian, Guangdong and Guangxi provinces in Southern China, with the first wave of arrivals preceding the Dutch colonial period in the 1700s.
 The four recognized varieties of Chinese spoken by the Chinese Indonesian community are, ordered by number of speakers: Hokkien, Hakka, Mandarin and Cantonese.
 Additionally, Teochew and Puxian Min are also found.
 Taiwanese Overseas Community Affairs Council in 2014 reported more than 8 million self-identified ethnic Chinese: 1.25 percent of the country's population.[1]
 However other source stated that there are about 10 to 12 million Chinese living in the nation, making up 5-6% of Indonesia population.
 Most of the Chinese resided in big cities and towns around east coast of Sumatra, north coast of Java and west coast of Kalimantan.

 The distribution of Chinese varieties are scattered throughout the archipelago.
 On North Sumatra, Riau, Riau Islands and Jambi, two varieties of Hokkien exist, Medan Hokkien and Riau Hokkien, which incorporate local and Indonesian vocabulary.
 Hakka is concentrated in Bangka-Belitung, South Sumatra, Jakarta and West Kalimantan where they form a significant part of the local population.
 Meanwhile, Pontianak to Ketapang, Kendawangan on the southern tip of West Kalimantan is populated by Teochew speakers.
 Cantonese and, more recently, Mandarin have been used in Chinese-language schools and both variants are found in major cities such as Jakarta, Medan, Batam and Surabaya, with Mandarin usage increasing with recent arrivals from China (especially in the North China and Taiwan）, as well as Cantonese speakers originating from Guangdong, Guangxi, Hong Kong and Macau.
 Younger generations of Indonesian Chinese are generally fluent in Standard Indonesian, with some being fluent in English, local Chinese languages and even local native Austronesian languages (Javanese, Sundanese, etc.).
 Meanwhile, the older generations are only fluent in their native Chinese languages and Indonesian.